-Its name arouses completely wrong associations, it is not primitive and without pretensions, but has a lot of fruit, is deep dark, with fine tannins, uncomplicated and clear.
-The Primitivo is one of Italy's most important grape varieties and has everything it needs for a good red wine, its steadily growing fan community proves this enough.
+Its name evokes completely false associations, it is not primitive and without pretensions, but has a lot of fruit, is deep dark, with fine tannins, uncomplicated and clear.
+Primitivo is one of Italy's most important grape varieties and has everything it takes to make a good red wine, its ever-growing fan base proves this well enough.

-The name Primitivo refers to the early ripeness of the grape variety, derived from the Latin "primativus", because its harvest time starts as early as in the middle of August.
-And what has been suspected and rumored for a long time is officially proven by DNA analysis: The southern Italian and the Californian Zinfandel are close brothers, they are one and the same variety.
-The Italian variant of the red grape variety is far less known worldwide than the American Zinfandel; in the USA, Zinfandel is one of the most cultivated red grape varieties and is extraordinarily famous.
-In comparison, the Primitivo is rather restrained and modest.
-This is also due to the fact that for decades it was degraded to a blending wine in order to help red wines like Chiantis and Valpolicellas to gain more percent by volume due to its high sugar content and the related high alcohol content.
-Fortunately for all its many new fans, those days are over; in recent years, the southern Italian has blossomed into a healthy self-confidence.
-Like Negroamaro, Primitivo is one of the ancient varieties, and for centuries the grape has been grown in Italy's boot heel, Puglia.
-Its origins are obscure, probably coming originally from Persia and from there to Dalmatia in Croatia.
-The Croatian variety Crljenak Kastelanski proves this irrefutably, as it is also DNA-identical with the two from Italy and the USA.
-The main cultivation area of the Primitivo is in Puglia between Brindisi, Lecce and Taranto.
-The Manduria DOC zone in southern Italy, in the western part of Salento is the center of the Primitivo grape in Puglia and all of Italy, and with its many hours of sunshine, is responsible for the sunny feeling this wine evokes.
-The next time you treat yourself to a glass of Primitivo, don't just let the sunshine in your glass caress your soul, perhaps you'll ponder the winding paths of connection and family ties.
+The name Primitivo refers to the early ripeness of the grape variety, derived from the Latin "primativus", because its harvest period begins already in mid-August.
+And what has long been suspected and rumored is officially proven by DNA analysis: The southern Italian and the Californian Zinfandel are close brothers, they are one and the same variety.
+The Italian variant of the red grape variety is far less known worldwide than the American Zinfandel, in the USA Zinfandel is one of the most cultivated red grape varieties and is exceptionally famous.
+Primitivo is rather restrained and modest in comparison.
+This is also due to the fact that for decades it was degraded to a blending wine to help red wines such as Chiantis and Valpolicellas gain more volume percentage due to its high sugar content and the associated high alcohol content.
+Fortunately for all of its many new fans, those days are over; in recent years, the southern Italian has blossomed into a healthy self-confidence.
+Like Negroamaro, Primitivo is one of the ancient varieties; for centuries, the grape has been grown in Italy's boot heel, Puglia.
+Its origin is obscure, probably coming originally from Persia and from there to Croatian Dalmatia.
+The Croatian variety Crljenak Kastelanski proves this irrefutably, being also DNA-identical with the two from Italy and USA.
+The main cultivation area of Primitivo is in Puglia between Brindisi, Lecce and Taranto.
+The DOC zone of Manduria in southern Italy, in the western part of Salento is the center of the Primitivo vine in Puglia and all of Italy, and with its many hours of sunshine is responsible for the feeling of sunshine that this wine evokes.
+The next time you treat yourself to a glass of Primitivo, don't just let the sunshine in your glass caress your mind, perhaps you'll ponder the winding paths of connection and family ties.
 Who knows, who knows?

 Gioia del Colle DOC